-In climate push, Microsoft to erase its carbon footprint from atmosphere
+Microsoft to erase its carbon footprint, past and future, in climate push

 The company’s announcement comes as big investors pay more attention to how companies will tackle climate change.

-Earlier this week, BlackRock Chief Executive Larry Fink said companies must act or face anger from investors over how unsustainable business practices might curb their future wealth.
+Earlier this week, BlackRock CEO Larry Fink said companies must act or face anger from investors over how unsustainable business practices might curb their future wealth.

 But even as technology companies have stepped in with their own climate goal plans, they have faced criticism from their employees for doing too little.